CHRIST THE CENTER OF OUR FAITH

 On one occasion, Jesus made this statement to his persecutors:

 “You diligently study the Scriptures because you think that by them you possess eternal life.
 These are the Scriptures that testify about me, yet you refuse to come to me to have life.”
 (John 5:39-40)

 The persecutors of Jesus thought that because they possessed the Scripture, they also possessed all the blessings and promises of God.
 But Christ assured them that their hearts were far from God, because they did not acknowledge him—the One whom God had sent to save them.

 The goal of Bible study should be to know Christ, understand his Word, and apply it to our lives to the fullest extent possible.
 If we study the Scriptures but miss Christ, we have mostly wasted our time.

-What was the Apostle Paul’s focus in his preaching?
+The Apostle Paul’s central focus in his preaching

-From beginning to end, the Apostle Paul’s preaching, teaching, and letters were about Christ.
+From beginning to end, the Apostle Paul’s preaching, teaching, and letters were centered on Christ.
 To the Corinthian church he wrote: